konskyrt/Personal_portfolio_site/about.md

 To feed my hunger for learning, I do different Data Science courses and work independently on projects in my free time.
 Some of them include:

-* Data Science Bootcamp from Propulsion Academy Zürich
+* Data Science Bootcamp from Schaffhausen Institute of Technology

 Check out my [portfolio](/portfolio) to see iPython notebooks and Github repos for some of the projects I've worked on.